 Some local health units do not accept the “Food Safety in Schools” course as initial sanitation training as it is not ANSI-certified.
 Please check out the ND Department of Health website under the ‘Food and Lodging’ section for a list of 6 companies offering Food Safety training courses that are approved by all North Dakota local regulatory authorities.
 Click here to go to the Food Employee Food Safety Training page of the North Dakota Department of Health’s Food and Lodging Office.

-The companies offering the trainings that are accepted by NDDPI Child Nutrition and Food Distribution for Lead Foodservice Worker requirements include: National Registry of Food Safety Professionals, Learn2Serve, Ready Training Online, ServSafe, StateFoodSafety.com and The Always Food Safe Company.
+The companies offering the training that is accepted by NDDPI Child Nutrition and Food Distribution for Lead Foodservice Worker requirements include the National Registry of Food Safety Professionals, Learn2Serve, Ready Training Online, ServSafe, StateFoodSafety.com and The Always Food Safe Company.

 These companies offer their training courses for a fee ranging from just under $100 to almost $300.
 Most also have an added fee to cover the cost of their exam.
-Trainings are offered online or in-person classroom.
-Some offer their exams on-line as well, but most require a proctor to be present when the exam is written.
+Training is offered online or in-person classroom.
+Some offer their exams online as well, but most require a proctor to be present when the exam is written.
 Be sure to check out all the companies to identify the one that best fits your needs

 In order to meet our school nutrition program requirements, a copy of the certificate verifying successful completion of training must be submitted to our office by mail to Dept. of Public Instruction, CNFD, 600 E Boulevard Ave, Dept. 201, Bismarck, ND 58505-0440 OR by fax to (701) 328-9566.
 Please identify for which child nutrition program you work.